gklyne/annalist/documents/using-annalist.md

 ## Collections

-A **collection** is a grouping of data under a single administrative control (i.e. access control is applied at the level of a collection;  there is no fines-grained access control within a collection.)
+A **collection** is a grouping of data under a single administrative control (i.e. access control is applied at the level of a collection;  there is no fine-grained access control within a collection.)

 ## Data records